OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/pointers.md

 -> **In C, we can change the value of a local variable by manipulating a pointer to that local variable's memory address(!)**

 Take a look at pointer01.c to see a function (add1) actually changing a variable that is local to main().

+**Remember:**

+Local variables are on our call stack.
+After a frame is returned, we have no guarantee that its memory will still be there.
+So, we should treat any memory that was local to a function call, and in that frame, as invalid as soon as that function returns.
+Otherwise, accessing this access might result in accessing invalid memory.

+**snip**